corda/corda-docs-portal/content/en/platform/corda/5.1/key-concepts/fundamentals/CorDapps/_index.md

 	 figcaption="Multiple Parties to a Flow"
 >}}

-The power of the Corda programming model is that it enables CorDapp Developers to write flows as seemingly synchronous singleton functions, whilst the hosting compute infrastructure actually breaks that user code up into many different chunks of work that can be distributed around the system as needed, much like a standard operating system grants access to physical compute resources.
+The power of the Corda programming model is that it enables CorDapp Developers to write flows as seemingly synchronous singleton functions, whilst the hosting compute infrastructure actually breaks that user code up into many different chunks of work that can be distributed around the system as needed, much like a standard operating system grants access to physical compute resources:

 {{<
   figure